Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 In general, your project goals should be higher-level than your project objectives.
 Your project goals should be SMART goals that help you measure project success and show how your project aligns with business objectives.
 The purpose of drafting project objectives, on the other hand, is to focus on the actual, specific deliverables you're going to achieve at the end of your project.
 Your project plan provides the direction your team needs to hit your goals, so you can create a workflow that hits project objectives.

 Your project plan provides the direction your team needs to hit your goals, by way of your project objectives.
 By incorporating your goals directly into your planning documentation, you can keep your project’s North Star on hand.
-When you’re defining your project scope, or outlining your project schedule, check back on your goals to make sure that work is in favor of your main objectives.
+When you’re defining your scope statement or outlining your project schedule, check back on your goals to make sure that work is in favor of your main objectives.

-For example, a goal for an event might be to host an annual 3-day conference for SEO professionals on June 22nd.
+For example, an event goal might be to host an annual 3-day conference for SEO professionals on June 22nd.
 A success metric for that goal might be having at least 1,000 people attend your conference.
 It’s both clear and measurable.

 Consider using a system, such as a RACI chart, to help determine who is driving the project forward, who will approve decisions, who will contribute to the project, and who needs to remain informed as the project progresses.